cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - random(n): Generate n random bytes using a cryptographically-secure random number generator.
 - concat(x0, ..., xN): Concatenation of byte strings.
 For example, concat(0x01, 0x0203, 0x040506) = 0x010203040506.
+- slice(x, i, j): Return bytes in the byte string `x` starting from offset `i` and ending at offset `j`, exclusive.
+For example, slice(0x010203040506, 1, 6) = 0x0203040506.

 # Blind Signature Protocol {#core-protocol}

-The core RSA Blind Signature Protocol is a two-party protocol between a client and server where they interact to compute `sig = Sign(skS, input_msg)`, where `input_msg = Prepare(msg)` is a prepared version of the private message `msg` provided by the client, and `skS` is the signing key provided by the server.
+The RSA Blind Signature Protocol is a two-party protocol between a client and server where they interact to compute `sig = Sign(skS, input_msg)`, where `input_msg = Prepare(msg)` is a prepared version of the private message `msg` provided by the client, and `skS` is the signing key provided by the server.
+See {{cert-oid}} for details on how `skS` is generated and used in this protocol.
 Upon completion of this protocol, the server learns nothing, whereas the client learns `sig`.
 In particular, this means the server learns nothing of `msg` or `input_msg` and the client learns nothing of `skS`.